opendocsg/slw-judgments-backfill/2018_SGCA(I)_1/report.md

 “overinflated” must inevitably decline.

-63     CPIT began by accepting that the relevant test for causation of damage in the law of contract is whether the breach was an “effective” or “dominant” cause: _Sunny Metal & Engineering Pte Ltd v Ng Khim Ming Eric_ [2007] 3 SLR(R) 782 at [60] per VK Rajah JA.
+63     CPIT began by accepting that the relevant test for causation of damage in the law of contract is whether the breach was an “effective” or “dominant” cause: _Sunny Metal & Engineering Pte Ltd v Ng Khim Ming Eric_ <span class="citation">[2007] 3 SLR(R) 782</span> at [60] per VK Rajah JA.
 But it was also said in that case that the courts have avoided laying down formal tests for causation and have instead relied on common sense (at [62]).
 And, it may be added, it is not necessary that the “effective” cause be _the sole_ cause.

 _Common sense_